-Kim is experienced in designing, producing and managing a wide range of technologies across multiple industries, including Energy Transmission, Biomedical Engineering, Software, Embedded and Real-time Systems Design and Computer Graphics and Game Design.
+Kim is experienced in designing, producing and managing a wide range of technologies across multiple industries, including energy transmission, biomedical engineering, software, embedded and real-time systems design and computer graphics and game design.
 Accomplished in taking startup technologies, products and companies to successful commercialization, Kim has worked closely with both private and government organizations to fund major research and product development projects both locally and internationally.

 Guy’s previous positions in post-secondary education include Dean, Trades and Applied Technology at Vancouver Island University and Associate Dean, Mechanical Trades at BCIT’s School of Energy.
-He has 15 years of experience in the education sector, and 20 years of prior industry experience in the manufacturing and construction sectors.
+He has 15 years of experience in the education sector, and twenty years of prior industry experience in the manufacturing and construction sectors.
 His roles in industry have included Plant Manager, Crown Packaging; Director of Manufacturing at Wexxar Packaging Equipment Ltd; and Principal for a residential construction firm.

-Guy has a Master of Arts in Leadership from Royal Roads University and a Diploma of Technology in Operations Management from BCIT.
+Guy has a Master of Arts in Leadership from Royal Roads University (Victoria, BC) and a Diploma of Technology in Operations Management from BCIT.
 For the last five years, he has also held the post of President of the BC Association of Trades and Technical Administrators (BCATTA).

-In addition to his role as Dean, Dr. Gu is the Chief Operating Officer of a BCIT wholly owned subsidiary, Technology Training Associates Ltd. (TTA).
+In addition to his role as Dean, Lawrence is the Chief Operating Officer of a BCIT wholly owned subsidiary, Technology Training Associates Ltd. (TTA).
 TTA has delivered a total of more than $35 million projects funded by the Canadian International Development Agency, the World Bank, the Asian Development Bank, as well as governments and organizations in countries including China, Philippines, Vietnam, Brazil, and South Korea.

 Under Wayne Hand’s direction, the School of Construction and the Environment has developed significant research programs and built the capacity of the Architectural Ecology and Building Science programs.
-He has been successful applying and executing various industry and government grants—in particular, the first-ever BCIT Canada Research Chair appointment.
-Wayne has spearheaded development of many new credentials, including the Carpentry Framing and Forming Foundation program, Interior Design Diploma and Degree, Architectural Science Degree, two Master’s degrees in Building Science, and numerous part-time studies certificates.
+He has been successful applying and executing various industry and government grants, in particular, the first-ever BCIT Canada Research Chair appointment.
+Wayne has spearheaded development of many new credentials, including the Carpentry Framing and Forming Foundation program, Interior Design Diploma and Degree, Architectural Science Degree, two master’s degrees in building science, and numerous part-time studies certificates.

 Wayne is a Registered Professional Engineer with the Association of Professional Engineers and Geoscientists of the Province of BC.
-He holds a Bachelor of Science (BSc) in Civil Engineering from the University of Alberta and a Master of Business Administration (MBA) from the University of Calgary.
+He holds a Bachelor of Science in Civil Engineering from the University of Alberta and a Master of Business Administration from the University of Calgary.

 Dr. Dean Hildebrand received his BSc and PhD from the University of British Columbia’s Department of Biochemistry and Molecular Biology.
 He has worked in academia since 1997, joining BCIT in 2000 as a faculty member in the Forensic Science and Technology program.
 In that capacity, he helped build the largest forensics program of its kind in Canada.